nnagyd/Command-Line-Pvpython-Postprocessor/README.md

 # Command Line Pvpython Postprocessor
- My own postprocessor code used in the student conference paper and in the BSc thesis
+ My own postprocessor and gif creator command line code used in the student conference paper and in the BSc thesis.